 A lease purchase agreement can benefit the owner in some of the following ways:

 - Large upfront payment: The property owner will get to keep the option fee even if the buyer defaults.

-- Attract tenants: If the owner is having a hard time finding tenants, they can attract responsible tenants who are more likely to properly maintain the property.
+- Attract tenants: If the owner is having a hard time finding tenants, they can attract responsible renters who are more likely to properly maintain the property.

 - Default benefit: If the tenant defaults on the contract, the owner keeps the down payment at the end of the lease term.

-Treat lease purchase agreements as seriously as you would a home purchase, because that’s what it is.
+Treat lease purchase agreements as seriously as you would a home purchase because that’s what it is.
 Lease purchase agreements can benefit property owners with hard-to-sell homes and renters who need more time to qualify for a loan.
-Be sure to review any agreements with a lawyer.
+Be sure to review any agreements with a lawyer ahead of time.

 Wherever you're on your journey to buy a home, information is always power.
 Learn more about your next steps by filling out an online application today!
 You can also give us a call at (833) 326-6018.